temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal activity: Complete or fail an Activity

-Update an Activity's state to as completed or failed.
+Update an Activity's state to completed or failed.
 This marks an Activity as successfully finished or as having encountered an error:

 ```